-The service provides an environment that supports residents rights, and culturally safe care.
+The facility provides an environment that supports residents, rights, and culturally safe care.
 The service is committed to supporting the Māori health strategies by actively recruiting and retaining suitably qualified Māori staff.
 The governance body and management have committed to working collaboratively to embrace, support, and encourage a Māori worldview of health and provide high-quality, equitable, and effective services for Māori.

-This service supports culturally safe care delivery to Pacific peoples.
 Details relating to the Health and Disability Commissioner's (HDC) Code of Health and Disability Services Consumers Rights (the Code) is included in the information packs given to new or potential residents and family/whānau.